Facts About French Bulldogs

 A slipped disc causes pain, so the dog will hang their head low and round their back.
 They’ll be reluctant to move and if left it can cause paralysis.
 In most cases, surgery is needed to treat the problem, but sometimes strict rest and drug treatment is enough.

 Recently added a French Bulldog to the family?
-It’s important to protect your new dog with Argos Pet Insurance provided by Pinnacle Insurance plc.
-Explore our French Bulldog insurance policies today.
+Remember to protect yourself from unexpected vet bills with Argos Pet Insurance provided by Pinnacle Insurance plc.
+Explore our Dog insurance policies today.